-43. Planning and MOH shall continue to implement and update the Citywide Inclusionary Housing Program, which promotes the inclusion of permanently affordable units in housing developments of 10 or more units.
+42. Planning and MOH shall continue to implement and update the Citywide Inclusionary Housing Program, which promotes the inclusion of permanently affordable units in housing developments of 10 or more units.
+The City shall evaluate the effectiveness of this program including: on-site, off-site, in-lieu fees, and land dedication options, and develop modifications to enhance the delivery of affordable housing units and mixed-income development in San Francisco neighborhoods through this program.

-Lead Agencies: Planning Department, Mayor's Office of Housing, Office of Community Investment and Infrastructure
+Lead Agencies: Planning Department, Mayor's Office of Housing, Office of Community

+Investment and Infrastructure

 Programs: Citywide Inclusionary Housing Program

+Funding Source: Not required.

+Schedule: Ongoing

 - The Tax Assessors Office should evaluate the primary inhibitors to downsizing, and examine the incentives offered by Prop 60, which allows senior owners to move into "equal" or "lesser" value units while retaining their previously established Prop.
-13 taxable values. - Planning staff should review the Planning Code's incentives for senior housing development.
+13 taxable values. - Planning staff should review the Planning Code's incentives for senior housing development. - MOH, OCII and other housing entities should explore methods of collaborating with special needs advocacy groups to increase outreach to historically socio-economically disadvantaged populations. - Supportive housing providers should explore ways to increase design and program elements in supportive housing which increase safety and inclusion, and provide trainings for housing staff to increase understanding of residents and reduce bias.

-- MOH, OCII and other housing entities should explore methods of collaborating with special needs advocacy groups to increase outreach to historically socio-economically disadvantaged populations. - Supportive housing providers should explore ways to increase design and program elements in supportive housing which increase safety and inclusion, and provide trainings for housing staff to increase understanding of residents and reduce bias. - DAAS should explore the potential for partnerships with HSA, MOH and nonprofit developers interested in developing adult residential care facilities to increase supportive housing options for the elderly, particularly people with dementia. - DBI should study ways to encourage inclusion of "Universal Design" elements into new projects, especially small-scale, cost-effective measures such as installation of appliances and countertops at accessible heights, flat light switches, and levers and grab bars; resulting programs should balance the benefits of physical accessibility with the benefits of housing affordability. - DAAS should work with MOH and OCII to explore ways to implement the GreenHouse model, a small-scale living environment of 6 to 10 seniors with nursing care needs that can be integrated into existing neighborhoods as infill development. - DAAS, HSA, and/or MOH should actively work towards the development of sites for residential care facilities that are close to existing services one promising option is to develop affordable residential care settings directly on the Laguna Honda Hospital campus.
+- DAAS should explore the potential for partnerships with HSA, MOH and nonprofit developers interested in developing adult residential care facilities to increase supportive housing options for the elderly, particularly people with dementia. - DBI should study ways to encourage inclusion of "Universal Design" elements into new projects, especially small-scale, cost-effective measures such as installation of appliances and countertops at accessible heights, flat light switches, and levers and grab bars; resulting programs should balance the benefits of physical accessibility with the benefits of housing affordability. - DAAS should work with MOH and OCII to explore ways to implement the GreenHouse model, a small-scale living environment of 6 to 10 seniors with nursing care needs that can be integrated into existing neighborhoods as infill development. - DAAS, HSA, and/or MOH should actively work towards the development of sites for residential care facilities that are close to existing services one promising option is to develop affordable residential care settings directly on the Laguna Honda Hospital campus.
 They should also work towards acquisition of housing that could be rehabilitated towards the Green House model in the Bayview district, which is particularly underserved. - During community planning processes, Planning should explore partnerships with agencies such as RPD, OEWD, MOH and DCYF for cross-discipline efforts that may improve conditions in disadvantaged neighborhoods and increase access to housing, jobs, and public services. - Planning should examine incentives such as density bonuses, or other zoning related mechanisms that encourage long-term (i.e. deed-restricted) permanently affordable rental housing.

-OBJECTIVE 5: ENSURE THAT ALL RESIDENTS HAVE EQUAL ACCESS TO AVAILABLE UNITS.
+ENSURE THAT ALL RESIDENTS HAVE EQUAL ACCESS TO AVAILABLE UNITS.

-44. All housing agencies shall require associated project sponsors to provide the agency with an outreach program that includes special measures designed to attract those groups identified as least likely to apply.
+43. All housing agencies shall require associated project sponsors to provide the agency with an outreach program that includes special measures designed to attract those groups identified as least likely to apply.

-Lead Agencies: Mayor's Office of Housing, Office of Community Investment and Infrastructure, San Francisco Housing Authority
+Lead Agencies: Mayor's Office of Housing, Office of Community Investment and Infrastruc-

+ture, San Francisco Housing Authority

-Not required.
+Funding Source: Not required.

 Schedule: Ongoing (part of project review)

-45. The Mayor's Office on Housing (MOH) shall work with SFHA, HSA, DPH, and nonprofit and private housing providers to develop a website providing information on affordable housing opportunities within the City, including BMRs, providing specific information about the availability of units and related registration processes, and applications.
+44. The Mayor's Office on Housing (MOH) shall work with SFHA, HSA, DPH, and nonprofit and private housing providers to develop a website providing information on affordable housing opportunities within the city, including BMRs, providing specific information about the availability of units and related registration processes, and applications.